omegaml/omegaml/docs/source/guide/clusters/restapi.rst

 *Commercial Edition*

-From your omega|ml portal, get the userid and api key.
+From your omega-ml portal, get the userid and api key.

 .. code::